compbiocore/Workflows_on_OSCAR/README.md

 ### Important Nextflow commands

 a.)
 To be able to run Nextflow commands, first type: `nextflow_start`

-   -This command enters you into an environment where you can run Nextflow.
-To exit out of this workflow session, just type `quit_workflow`.

-   -**NOTE:** you can use the `nextflow_start` command in an interactive session on OSCAR (via `interact`) or in an sbatch script by putting the `nextflow_start` command before any `nextflow run` commands in the script.
+   - **NOTE:** The above command enters you into an environment where you can run Nextflow.
+You can use the `nextflow_start` command in an interactive session on OSCAR (via `interact`) or in your sbatch script by putting it before any `nextflow run` commands you use in the script.
+   -
 b.)
+To exit out of the Nextflow workflow session, just type `quit_workflow`.
+If you run this, you will b etaken out of your session and unable to run Nextflow commands.
+You do not need to put this in your sbatch scripts, if using Nextflow that way.

+c.)
 To uninstall (delete) Nextflow and all its commands, type: `nextflow_remove`

 # Snakemake